guidepup/virtual-screen-reader/README.md

 Check out some of the other Guidepup modules:

 - [`@guidepup/guidepup`](https://github.com/guidepup/guidepup/) - reliable automation for your screen reader a11y workflows through JavaScript supporting VoiceOver and NVDA.
-- [`@guidepup/playwright`](https://github.com/guidepup/guidepup-playwright/) - seemless integration of Guidepup with Playwright.
+- [`@guidepup/playwright`](https://github.com/guidepup/guidepup-playwright/) - seamless integration of Guidepup with Playwright.

 ## Similar